-Wait!
-Before you start, be smart.
+Before you start, be smart!
 You're dealing with hot temperatures and a live fire so:

-- DO NOT operate your Sapling while intoxicated or under the influence of alcohol or drugs. - DO NOT install your Sapling near combustible materials. - DO NOT install your Sapling indoors; DO NOT install in a garage, barn or other outbuilding unless you know how to do so safely with proper ventilation and fire protection. - DO NOT attempt to move your Sapling while the unit is hot. - DO NOT start your Sapling as a grill OR as an evaporator without an insulating layer of sand or ash in the bottom of the barrel.
+- DO NOT operate your Sapling while intoxicated or under the influence of alcohol or drugs. - DO NOT install your Sapling near combustible materials. - DO NOT install your Sapling indoors; DO NOT install in a garage, barn or other outbuilding unless you know how to do so safely with proper ventilation and fire protection.

+- DO NOT attempt to move your Sapling while the unit is hot. - DO NOT start your Sapling without an insulating layer of sand or ash in the bottom of the barrel.
 (A couple of inches should do!)
 Failure to place an insulating layer in the bottom of your barrel can result in coals burning right through the bottom of your barrel.

-• DO NOT start or run your Sapling as an evaporator without sap or other fluid in the boiling pan; DO NOT allow your Sapling to cool without sap or other fluid in the pan.
+• DO NOT start or run your Sapling without sap or other fluid in the boiling pan; DO NOT allow your Sapling to cool without sap or other fluid in the pan.
 You can quickly destroy your pan by doing so.